Mayadev3/Task-List/README.md

 - Used Materialize,a responsive front-end framework to structure and style my UI
 - Created list Elements in javascript
 - Persisted the data to local storage which included using JSON.parse and JSON.stringify to store the tasks as an array of strings
+- Made the data in local storage keep showing in the DOM even after loading the page
-- Added a confirmation alert upon clicking on the delete icon to remove a task
+- Added a confirmation alert upon clicking on the delete icon when wanting to delete a task
 - Built a function that filters through the tasks
 - Added a clear all button